A-10.6 Isomorphism between Polynomials and Vectors over Integers

 = (v0,v1,,vn1) (u0,u1,,un1)

 As shown above, even if fa(X) fb(X) results in a polynomial with a degree higher than n 1, it can be decoded into the expected correct vector.
-However, the σ mapping loses the property of isomorphism between a polynomial and a vector, because if a polynomial’s degree is higher than n 1, then there can be more than 1 polynomial that passes through the given n distinct X coordinates: {x0,x1,,xn1}.
-This is a problem, because if the σ mapping supports only polynomial-to-vector mappings and not vector-to-polynomial mappings, then we cannot convert vectors into polynomials in the first place and do isomorphic computations.
-Another minor issue is that if the polynomial degree term is higher than n 1, then the computation overhead of decoding (i.e., polynomial evaluation) becomes larger than before.
+However, the σ mapping loses the property of isomorphism between a polynomial and a vector because if a polynomial’s degree is higher than n 1, then there can be more than 1 polynomial that passes through the given n distinct X coordinates: {x0,x1,,xn1}.
+This is a problem because, if the σ mapping supports only polynomial-to-vector mappings and not vector-to-polynomial mappings, then we cannot convert vectors into polynomials in the first place and do isomorphic computations.
+Another minor issue is that if the polynomial degree term is higher than n 1, then the computational overhead of decoding (i.e., polynomial evaluation) becomes larger than before.

-To resolve these two minor issues, we let the n distinct X coordinates of evaluation to be the solutions of the polynomial ring modulo Xn + 1 (where n is some power of 2), and reduce fa(X) fb(X) to a new polynomial modulo Xn + 1 whose degree is at most n 1.
-Let f𝑎𝑏(X) = fa(X) fb(X), and f𝑎𝑏(X) is the reduced polynomial such that f𝑎𝑏(X) = Q(X) (Xn + 1) + f𝑎𝑏(X) for some quotient polynomial Q(X).
+To resolve these two minor issues, we let the n distinct X coordinates of evaluation be the solutions of the polynomial ring modulo Xn + 1 (where n is some power of 2) and reduce fa(X) fb(X) to a new polynomial modulo Xn + 1 whose degree is at most n 1.
+Let f𝑎𝑏(X) = fa(X) fb(X), and f𝑎𝑏(X) be the reduced polynomial such that f𝑎𝑏(X) = Q(X) (Xn + 1) + f𝑎𝑏(X) for some quotient polynomial Q(X).
 Then, as illustrated in Summary A-5.1.2 (§A-5.1.2), f𝑎𝑏(X) and f𝑎𝑏(X) evaluate to the same value if they are evaluated at the roots of Xn + 1 (by zeroing out the Q(X) term).
-Therefore, if we let the n distinct evaluating points {x0,x1,,xn1}to be the roots of Xn + 1, then we can ensure that the decoded vector of f𝑎𝑏(X) is identical to that of f𝑎𝑏(X) which we expect.
-Therefore, we can replace the higher-degree polynomial f𝑎𝑏(X) with the reduced polynomial f𝑎𝑏(X) and continue with any further polynomial additions or multiplications by using f𝑎𝑏(X).
-Also, by applying polynomial ring reduction, we can enhance the computational efficiency of polynomial addition/multiplication as well as preserve the isomorphism of the σ mapping, and therefore we can freely convert between vectors & polynomials and do additions/multiplications.
+Therefore, if we let the n distinct evaluating points {x0,x1,,xn1}be the roots of Xn + 1, then we can ensure that the decoded vector of f𝑎𝑏(X) is identical to that of f𝑎𝑏(X), which we expect.
+Therefore, we can replace the higher-degree polynomial f𝑎𝑏(X) with the reduced polynomial f𝑎𝑏(X) and continue with any further polynomial additions or multiplications using f𝑎𝑏(X).
+Also, by applying polynomial ring reduction, we can enhance the computational efficiency of polynomial addition and multiplication, as well as preserve the isomorphism of the σ mapping.
+Therefore, we can freely convert between vectors & polynomials and perform additions and multiplications.

-For applying this polynomial ring reduction, the polynomial modulus can be any polynomial as far as it has at least n distinct roots.
+For applying this polynomial ring reduction, the polynomial modulus can be any polynomial as long as it has at least n distinct roots.
 In practice, we often choose Xn + 1 as the polynomial ring modulus, which is the (μ = 2n)-th cyclotomic polynomial (§A-8.1).
-The reason why we let the polynomial ring modulus be a cyclotomic polynomial (especially the (μ = 2n)-th cyclotomic polynomial, Xn + 1) is because its n distinct roots are well-defined (i.e., primitive (μ = 2n)-th roots of unity) and thus can be quickly computed even in the case n is large.
+The reason we let the polynomial ring modulus be a cyclotomic polynomial (especially the (μ = 2n)-th cyclotomic polynomial, Xn + 1) is that its n distinct roots are well-defined (i.e., primitive (μ = 2n)-th roots of unity) and thus can be quickly computed even when n is large.

 fc(X) = w0 + w1 xi + w2 xi2 + + wn1 xin1